ocaml/dune/doc/hacking.rst

 file.

-For larger modifications, it is better to fork the upstream project in the ocaml-dune_ organisation and then vendor the forked copy in dune.
+For larger modifications, it is better to fork the upstream project in the ocaml-dune_ organisation and then vendor the forked copy in Dune.
 This makes the changes better visible and easier to update from upstream in the long run while keeping our custom patches in sync.
 The changes to the ``dune`` files are to be kept in the Dune repository.

-It is preferable to cut out as many dependencies as possible, e.g. ones that are only necessary on older OCaml versions or build-time dependencies.
+It is preferable to cut out as many dependencies as possible, e.g., ones that are only necessary on older OCaml versions or build-time dependencies.

 .. _ocaml-dune: https://github.com/ocaml-dune/